 email accent bg color site setting.
 The text color of the header is set by the

 email accent fg color site setting.
-To edit the style of the digest even more check Customize and style the Discourse outer email template
+To edit the style of the digest even more check Customize and style the Discourse outer email template, with attention to how the custom template interacts with the digest email.

 To add text to the digest, go to your Admin / Customize / Text Content page and search for